ZiadAkGit/Pawrtnership/README.md

 # Pawrtnership
-Proprietary code for Pawfect Match, a platform connecting dog shelters with adopters.
+Proprietary code for Pawrtnership, a platform connecting dog shelters with adopters.
 Features include a comprehensive dog database, detailed profiles, and an advanced matching algorithm.
-Join us in making countless pawfect matches and forever homes.
+Join us in making countless Pawrtnershipes and forever homes.

 # Intro

-Welcome to Pawfect Match, where technology meets compassion to create lasting connections between dogs and their forever homes.
+Welcome to Pawrtnership, where technology meets compassion to create lasting connections between dogs and their forever homes.

 ## Overview

-Pawfect Match is a web application designed to streamline the dog adoption process.
+Pawrtnership is a web application designed to streamline the dog adoption process.
 Shelters can showcase their furry residents, complete with detailed profiles and unique attributes.
 Adopters, on the other hand, can experience a tailored journey thanks to our advanced matching algorithm.

 ## Key Features